 The first half of the play focuses on the wants and obstacles of Helena, Bertram, and to a lesser extent, the King.
 It is very Shakespearean in its focus on the human perils that either end comically or tragically.
 The second half falls heavily back on its source, and here, like a game of Jenga that has been going on for some time, the plot tumbles a bit.

 At the start of Act III, the Florentine duke speaks with a few lords about the wars.
-The two pieces of information we have about these “wars” is that they are the Tuscan Wars, and that the particular combatants are the Florentines and the Senoys (people from Senia).
+The two pieces of information we have about these “wars” are that they are the Tuscan Wars, and that the particular combatants are the Florentines and the Senoys (people from Senia).
 This places the events of the play in the 13th century, when the Guelphs and Ghibellines fought for idealistic control over Florence.
 The Italian Wars is an exciting mess, too complex to dive into here.
 France never officially joined the earlier phases of the Italian Wars, and that is why in the play, the King does not officially join the war --

 Therefore we marvel much our cousin France